klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 But it does not even mean
 that it has to cater to all pre-exascale compute needs.
 The EuroHPC JU tries to build systems that have some flexibility, but also does not try to cover all needs with a single machine.
-They are building 3 pre-exascale systems with different architecture to explore multiple architectures and to cater to a more diverse audience.
+They built 3 pre-exascale systems with different architecture to explore multiple architectures and to cater to a more diverse audience.
 LUMI is an AMD GPU-based supercomputer, Leonardo uses NVIDIA A100 GPUS, and MareNostrum5 has a very large CPU section besides an